mas16/cool_sqrt/README.md

 * average g and x/g to get a new g

-* iterate until the difference between g^2 and x is minimized
+* iterate until the difference between new and old g is minimized or until the difference between g^2 and x is minimized

 ## Instructions